alexeygrigorev/alexeygrigorev/README.md

 ## Communities

-- [DataTalks.Club](https://datatalks.club) - a place to talk about data!
+- [DataTalks.Club](https://datatalks.club) - the place to talk about data!

 ## Books